Winston Churchill: "Success is moving from failure to failure without losing enthusiasm."

 When it Comes to Kids:

-The contradiction between the messages conveyed to children and the reality creates a feeling of "something is wrong with me."
+The contradiction between the messages conveyed to children and reality creates a feeling of "something is wrong with me."

-Therefore, it is essential to talk to the children and let them understand that success is achieved through effort, consistency, focusing on the target, competitive advantage, expertise, and more.
+Therefore, it is essential to talk to the children and let them understand that success is achieved through effort, consistency, focusing on the target, competitive advantage, expertise, and other key factors.

 Example of an entrepreneur who sees the opportunity in difficulty